mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 -----------
 This subtype designates the system swing or slack bus.
 The generators at the swing bus supply the difference between the specified power flowing into the system at the other buses and the total system output plus losses.
 Thus, real and reactive power are determined as part of the solution for this subtype.

 Every power flow case must have a minimum of one swing bus.
-In addition, each isolated ac system must have its own swing bus.
+In addition, each isolated AC system must have its own swing bus.
 The maximum numbers of swing buses allowed for a single power flow case is ten.

 Bus Characteristics
 --------------------